In This Article

 Before any cold email goes out, your infrastructure needs to be correct:

-- Send from a domain you control.
-Eli sends from your own domain via Gmail, Outlook, or custom SMTP, which is what gets you into the primary inbox.
+- Send from a domain you control, via Gmail, Outlook, or custom SMTP, not a shared third-party sending domain.

 - Warm up a new sending identity before high-volume sending if you are starting fresh.